xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 line buffers are transferred by moving pointers from one task to another.

 The SDRAM library uses movable pointers to pass buffers between the client and the server.
-This means that if the client passes a buffer to the SDRAM server, the client cannot access that buffer while the server is processing the command.
+This means that if the client passes a buffer in on-chip RAM to the SDRAM server, the client cannot access that buffer while the server is processing the command.
 To handle this the client sends commands using ``sdram_read`` and ``sdram_write``, both of which take